 In a previous post, I discussed the Pharos Binary Analysis Framework and tools to support reverse engineering of binaries with a focus on malicious code analysis.
-Recall that Pharos is a CERT-created framework that builds upon the ROSE compiler infrastructure developed by Lawrence Livermore National Laboratory for disassembly, control flow analysis, instruction semantics, and more.
+Recall that Pharos is a framework created by our CERT team that builds upon the ROSE compiler infrastructure developed by Lawrence Livermore National Laboratory.
+ROSE provides a number of facilities for binary analysis including disassembly, control flow analysis, instruction semantics, and more.
 Pharos uses these features to automate common reverse engineering tasks.
-I'm pleased to announce that we've updated our framework on GitHub to include many new tools, improvements, and bug fixes.
-In this post, I'll focus on the tool-specific changes.

 Since our last post, we have developed new techniques and tools in the Pharos framework to solve a problem that may be of interest to reverse engineers and malware analysts.
 Specifically, this post describes how we have worked on techniques and tools to identify the specific program inputs and environments that are needed to reach an execution of interest to an analyst, which we call path finding.